Skip to content

 Exercise

-Cocker Spaniels are bouncy balls of energy, and they love playing games and going walkies.
+Cocker Spaniels are bouncy balls of energy, and they love playing games and going for walkies.
 Regular exercise will help them burn off any excess exuberance and prevent them from getting up to mischief.

-It can be difficult to know how much exercise a Cocker Spaniel needs a day as it changes as they get older.
-Cocker Spaniel puppies will benefit from a few very short walks each day.
-As your dog gets older, you can reduce this to two walks but increase the length.
-An older dog still needs regular exercise to help keep their joints mobile, but avoid very long walks as this can do more harm than good.
+Cocker Spaniel puppies will benefit from a few quick walks each day.
+As your dog gets older, you can reduce this to two walks but increase the duration.
+An older dog still needs regular exercise to help keep their joints mobile but avoid long walks as this can do more harm than good.

 And don’t forget playtime, this is an essential part of their life.
 Whether you’re at home or out on a walk, playing together is a great way to have fun and to bond.